Yahya-tech736/Project_Salama/README.md

 This repository contains Data, Proposal, Report, and Presentation folders, which contain their respective information:

-Data: Contains all raw and standardized data used for the analysis.
+**Data**: Contains all raw and standardized data used for the analysis.

     - Survey Data Source: https://hai.stanford.edu/ai-index/2025-ai-index-report

-Proposal: Contains the written proposal for this project.
+**Proposal**: Contains the written proposal for this project.

-Project: Final report and reproducible code.
+**Project**: Final report and reproducible code.

     - Report_Salama.rmd: The file containing all R code and text for data processing and generating the final report.
     - Report_Salama.nb.html: The final compiled report document.

-Presentation: Materials for the project presentation.
+**Presentation**: Materials for the project presentation.

     - Presentation_Salama.pptx: Final presentation slides.